hashicorp/vault/website/source/docs/secrets/cassandra/index.html.md

         <span class="param-flags">optional</span>
         The consistency level value provided as a string.
 Determines the consistency level used for operations performed on the Cassandra database.
-Defaults to aconsistency level of Quorum.
+Defaults to a consistency level of Quorum.
       </li>
     </ul>
   </dd>